larryknaebelobsidian/kingdom/Proposition 112. The Kingdom, if established as predicted, demands the national restoration of the Jews in their own land..md

 >Obs.
 2. It is requisite here to meet another objection urged against our view, on the ground that the predictions of restoration were met by the return from Babylon.
 >p.
 59 Vol. 2 Prop 112 Obs.
 2

->... the promises of restoration were never realized in the return from Babylon;
+>... the promises of restoration were *never* realized in the return from Babylon;
->1. not in the King that was to reign over them, not in the magnitude of the return,
+>1. not in *the King* that was to reign over them,
->2. not in the dwelling safely,
+>2. not in *the magnitude* of the return,
->3. removal of sorrow,
->4. imparting of prosperity, etc.,
+>3. not in the dwelling *safely*, removal of *sorrow*, imparting of *prosperity*, etc.,
->5. not in the union of the two Kingdoms, or
+>4. not in the *union* of the two Kingdoms, or
->6. in the protection from enemies and
+>5. in the *protection* from enemies and
->7. perpetuity of the Kingdom, or
+>6. *perpetuity* of the Kingdom, or
->8. in a manifestation of the Branch, or
+>7. in *a manifestation* of the Branch, or
->9. in repentance of the nation occurring as described, or
+>8. in *repentance* of the nation occurring as described, or
->10. in an engrafting of Gentiles, or
+>9. in *an engrafting* of Gentiles, or
->11. in a gathering of nations against Jerusalem and a sudden deliverance, or
+>10. in *a gathering* of nations against Jerusalem and a sudden deliverance, or
->12. in a fearful overthrow of nations and corresponding exaltation of the nation, or
+>11. in *a fearful overthrow* of nations and corresponding exaltation of the nation, or
->13. in a removal from nations so far off that they then did not know them (Zech.
+>12. in *a removal* from nations so far off that they then did not know them (Zech.
 7:14), etc.
 >p.
 59-60 Vol. 2 Prop 112 Obs.
 2 reformatted

->It is amazing that believers in Holy Writ can overlook the fact that not only prophets before, but prophets at and *after, the return from Babylon* predict *the same glorious restoration*. restoration.
+>It is amazing that believers in Holy Writ can overlook the fact that not only prophets before, but prophets at and *after, the return from Babylon* predict *the same glorious restoration*.
 Let any one e.g. compare Zechariah, Haggai, Malachi, with previous prophets and a restoration *very different* from the one experienced is seen to be foretold.
 >p.
 60 Vol. 2 Prop 112 Obs.
 2
 #### Zech.
 12:1-14
 >(1) the multitude *gathered against* Jerusalem besieging it;